 This year I have a few things I’ll be aiming to do to help support my strategy:

-- Begin research of growth companies, then invest if ready
+- Begin research of growth companies, then invest if ready and attractive price

 - Consolidate and realign the products I use